Projects

 We helped draft Baroness Rosie Boycott’s Ecocide Bill, currently in Parliament.

 We coordinated a joint response to Monica Lennon MSP’s proposal for an Ecocide law in Scotland from 5 organisations.
+Read reoport in the Herald here.

 Working For Climate Justice